 California Southern University

-California Southern University School of Behavioral Sciences offers a Doctor of Psychology (PsyD) degree program that is among California’s most innovative online doctoral programs in psychology.
-Doctoral candidates enrolled in California Southern University’s online doctorate in psychology program complete the 66 credits in four to five years – if studying full-time, although the program offers up to 30 credits to be transferred if eligible.
+California Southern University School of Behavioral Sciences offers a Doctor of Psychology (PsyD) degree program that is among California’s most innovative online programs in psychology.
+Doctoral candidates enrolled in California Southern University’s doctorate in psychology online program complete the 66 credits in four to five years – if studying full-time, although the program offers up to 30 credits to be transferred if eligible.
 This degree fulfills California’s psychologist license requirements.